alb3rtjarvis/numbacs/README.md

 in Flow Data -- Advective, Diffusive, Stochastic, and Active methods by George Haller*.
-Python code which implements a wide variety of Lagrangian and Eulerian diagnostics and extraction methods for a variety of different transport settings, in both 2 and 3 dimensions (NumbaCS currently only implements purely advective methods in 2D).
+Python code which implements a wide variety of Lagrangian and Eulerian diagnostics and extraction methods for a variety of different transport settings, some in both 2 and 3 dimensions (NumbaCS currently only implements purely advective methods in 2D).
-- *Features* (both 2D and 3D): FTLE, iLE, variational hyperbolic LCS and OECS, variational elliptic LCS and OECS, variational parabolic LCS, active hyperbolic LCS and OECS, active elliptic LCS and OECS, DBS, diffusive and stochastic elliptic LCS and OECS
+- *Features*: (both 2D and 3D) FTLE, iLE, LAVD, various passive and active diagnostics, (2D) variational hyperbolic LCS and OECS, variational elliptic LCS and OECS, active hyperbolic LCS and OECS, active elliptic LCS and OECS, DBS, diffusive and stochastic elliptic LCS and OECS
 - *Integration*: RK4 (Python)
 - *Interpolation*: Linear in time, cubic in space